-Here at Stamp The Wax, we very rarely encounter artists as magically talented as Melbourne-based, psychedelic Future-Jazz producer Kirkis.
-Not only is he an unbelievable bass player and producer, he’s also a budding artist that just spent time over in Brooklyn NYC, working on his craft.
-We first discovered Kirkis through a standalone single he dropped a few months ago called thesoftmachine.
-It features angelic vocals from Hiatus Kaiyote backing vocalist Loreli, and has been getting love all over the world.
+Here at Stamp The Wax, we very rarely encounter artists as magically talented as Melbourne-based, psychedelic-future-jazz producer Kirkis.
+Not only is he an unbelievable bass player and producer, he’s also a budding artist, having just spent time in Brooklyn NYC working on his craft.
+We first discovered Kirkis through a standalone single he dropped a few months ago called thesoftmachine, featuring angelic vocals from Hiatus Kaiyote backing vocalist Loreli, and has been getting love all over the world.
 That led us to his stunning self-released debut album Purplefruit for Xray Vision which dropped in March last year, and would sit comfortably alongside any Brainfeeder or Warp Records release.
-We got in contact with Kirkis after including him in our Ones To Watch for 2013 and he agreed to record a mix and give us an interview.
+We got in contact with Kirkis after including him in our Ones To Watch for 2013 and he agreed to record a mix and answer a few questions.
 Read below, with the tracklist and free download on our Soundcloud.

 So, aside from being a passionate artist, you’re an incredibly talented bass player and producer.
 How did you get started playing music/producing, and what instruments can you play?